unixko/MitsuCon/classic/README.md

 # Classic Controller

+TESTED with HA <=0.99.3 - added heat/cool mode and hvac_action.

+This code is proven to working well on Home Assistant for years before HA developed native MQTT HVAC template.
+Since it creates a custom component directly in HA it works faster than native component.
+User interface is responsed almost instantly.
+However, a custom component aldo need to be maintained along each release of Home Assistant for frequently break changes.

-This code is proven to working well on Home Assistant <=0.96.
-It has 2 parts:
+Classic Controller has 2 parts:

 * arduino sketch for ESP8266/ESP32 board
 * Home Assistant custom component file to place in Home Assistant server